grapa-dev/grapa/README.md

 Deletes a field within the current working directory.

 #### debug()
 Used for debugging the database during development.
-Displayes the BTree structure of the data dictionary and fields and indexes for the current working directory when in a database (either in memory or on the file system).
+Displays the BTree structure of the data dictionary and fields and indexes for the current working directory when in a database (either in memory or on the file system).

 ### $net
 Provides a socket library, cross functional with all platforms supported.

-Take caution on accessing shared resources from within a map or reduce or $thread or $net operation...esure thread safe by using lock/unlock (any variable can be used for lock/unlock).
+Take caution on accessing shared resources from within a map or reduce or $thread or $net operation...ensure thread safe by using lock/unlock (any variable can be used for lock/unlock).

 #### type()
 Returns $net.